StanislavM31/tetris/README.md

-# tetris
-it will be
+# tetris.
+It will be...
 https://stanislavm31.github.io/tetris/